Living in Liechtenstein: Food and Friendly People at the Meeting of the Alps

 A great experience for food and the outdoors is a hike to Sücka in Steg, a six-mile, (10 km) hike to a 5085-foot (1550 m) elevation, my favorite part of my trip!

-At Sücka, overlooking the Alpine rage, a delicious assortment of cheeses can be offered for tasting, ranging from Suara Käes (a naturally non-fat cheese), Emmental and traditional Swiss from Alpine cow.
+At Sücka, overlooking the Alps, a delicious assortment of cheeses can be offered for tasting, ranging from Suara Käes (a naturally non-fat cheese), Emmental and traditional Swiss from Alpine cow.
 Cheeses are commonly washed down with Käse Knöpfle (spiked apple cider).

 Be wary not to eat too much cheese during the tasting because generally if you are continuing the traditional food experience, the next meal up is Käsknöpfle (cheese noodle dumplings) a very heavy traditionally favorite.